KeanuGh/myROOT_analysis_framework/README.md

 `Analysis` class also contains methods to apply across multiple datasets. eg:
 - `.merge_datasets('dataset1'. 'dataset2')` merges given datasets into the first one passed
 - `.plot_hist(['dataset1', 'dataset2'], 'mu_pt', 'reco_weight')` plot same variable in multiple datasets overlayed.
 Optional ratio plot underneath
+- Can use methods like `.create_subdataset(old, new, args)`, to create a new dataset based on subset of a dataset currently in analysis

 # Cutfile
 Example cutfile: